ClockSelect/myevic/README.md

   * NFE

+        *Warning: You can't use Joyetech's firmware updater while this option is "ON".*
-        Enables or disables the NFirmwareEditor 5.0 myEvic Configuration Editor compatibility.
+        Enables or disables partial compatibility with the [NFirmwareEditor 5.0+](https://github.com/TBXin/NFirmwareEditor/releases) myEvic Configuration Editor.
-        This option is enabled by default; if you have troubles using some firmware/dataflash utilities other than NFirmwareEditor, you may try to set this option to "OFF".
+        This option is disabled by default; set it to "ON" if you plan to use developpement features of the NFE.
+You'll have access to monitoring, screenshot, and COM terminal.

   * BAT